Cerebral patient experience

 -

-Support experience was clunky, confusing, and clients had to wait up to 72 hours for a response.
+Support experience was clunky, confusing.
+Clients had to wait up to 72 hours for a response.

 -